Get ready to spray champagne, Formula 1 style as Cartagena's Wild Brunch kicks off the New Years Eve week in true

 Address: Getsemani, Centro de Convenciones, Cartagena

-The number one day party and pioneer Colombian brunch returns to Cartagena for its 7th Anniversary.
+The number one day party and pioneer Colombian brunch returns to Cartagena for its 8th Anniversary with the vocals heavy producer and DJ, Sam Feldt topping the bill and reggaeton legend Ñejo keeping the locals pumped up.

 Creating an international atmosphere, where you can expect to be delighted -or offended- as the wild squad, the special deco, the fireworks, an exclusive DJ lineup, the surprises, and a complete immersive experience pushes the limits of entertainment.

 With everyone dressed according to the year’s theme, the crowd is completely engaged in a tidal wave of unity and euphoria.

 There's plenty of room for showboating with multiple VIP table options and the opportunity to pull up alongside in your yacht to get a ringside seat for the headliner.
 In previous year's top acts have included Lost Frequencies and Robin Schulz.

 Cartagena's second historic walled city has gone from no-go to must-go in less than five years thanks to some of the city's hippest new bars and restaurants.